MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Use workload outputs.* You can use the workload outputs and flow breakdown to correlate flows with the business processes they support.
 First, review the outputs the workload generates.
 The output could be sales reports, data files, or completed tasks.

 - *Conduct interviews.* Speak with team members and stakeholders who interact with the workload.
 You should ask specific questions about their daily tasks, how they use the workload, and what objectives they achieve with it.
-Technical teams often have a deeper understanding of how the workload is structured and can provide insights into the business processes it supports.
+Technical teams often have a deeper understanding the workload structure and can provide insights into the business processes it supports.

 - *Monitor workload usage.* For existing workloads, monitor the workload and look for patterns in usage that indicate underlying business processes, such as data entry, order processing, or customer interaction.